pwr4exp: Power Analysis for Experimental Designs

 #> 1 2 3

-If there are interactions between numerical variables, regression coefficients for both main effects and interaction terms are required.
-Such as:
+When numerical variables interact, regression coefficients for both main effects and interaction terms must be included.

 mkdesign(~ x * z, df1)$fixeff$means